agathoklisx/libved/README.md

   */

 /* Application Interface.
+    This library can be used with two ways:

+      - copy libved.c libved.h and __libved.h to the project directory
+        and #include libved.h and either #include libved.c or compile it at the same compiler invocation

+      - link against the shared or static library and use -lved during compilation (if the library was installed in a not standard location use -L/dir/where/libved/was/installed)

     The library exposes an enormous root struct, two de|init public functions that de|initialize the structure and quite a lot of opaque pointers.